 Many workplaces are trying to tackle the same set of problems centered around reopening their office to their workforce after the COVID-19 lockdown.

-When is the right time to reopen?
+When is the right time to reopen the office after lockdown?
 What safety measures are most effective when bringing employees back?
 What functions need to happen in the office and which can take place remotely?

 These are just some of the questions business leaders are trying to answer, and quickly.
-Some organizations, like Twitter and Shopify, have already adopted a remote-first strategy.
+Some organizations, like Twitter and Shopify, have already adopted the hybrid workplace model.
 Others want or need to reopen their offices.
 How can you make sure you’re providing a safe environment for your workforce as your office reopens?
 Below we’ll share actionable ways to do it.

 A visitor management system can help you run a safer sign-in process at your workplace, for both visitors and employees.
 Here's how:

 As businesses reopen, business owners are responsible for creating and maintaining a safe environment for their workforce and visitors.
-Prior to opening, businesses should define a set of guiding principles that will shape the decisions they make moving forward.
+Prior to reopening the office after lockdown, businesses should define a set of guiding principles that will shape the decisions they make moving forward.

 For example, a guiding principle might be that your business wants to prioritize employee safety above all else.
 Another one may be that you want to ensure transparent communication with your workforce.
 Whatever your guiding principles, stick to and refer back to them regarding reopening decisions, and adapting to pandemic changes that may affect operations.